 Although a discussion about saddles applies somewhat to all bikes this is a discussion specific to gravel cycling, so here are some considerations that are unique to that discipline.
 Of course, 'gravel cycling' covers a broad spectrum.
 Depending on how race vs adventure and all-road vs off-road your gravel cycling is, some features will be more, or less, important to you.

 Many gravel bikes use a more relaxed endurance position that makes the rider more upright.
 As you sit upright your pelvis widens out and the necessary saddle width will change.
 Make sure you keep an eye on your position when measuring your sit bones.

 Compared to a road bike, gravel cycling might have you moving around on your saddle more.
 Traction and balance are much more of an issue on uneven dirt, mud, and gravel.
 Seasoned mountain bikers have experience shifting to the rear of a saddle, or the nose, as terrain requires it.
 It's one reason mountain bike saddles are a popular choice for gravel cyclists and it might have you choosing a different saddle for a gravel bike.

 Along with moving around on the bike for traction, you might find yourself staying seated more often.
-On a road bike a steep gradient will often have the rider up and out of the saddle which also gives a break from a sitting position, but it's not always possible on loose terrain.
+On a road bike, a steep gradient will often have the rider up and out of the saddle which also gives a break from the sitting position, but it's not always possible on loose terrain.
 When you need to keep your weight over the rear wheel to hold traction on a steep hill you can't stand to climb.
-That means more time planted on your saddle and more need for a comfortable, shock-absorbing, saddle.
+That means more time planted on your saddle, and more need for a comfortable, shock-absorbing one.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.